View all posts

 In the diverse landscape of synthetic data generation, there’s an abundance of methods available, each vying for attention with its unique capabilities.
 Choosing the most suitable method for a particular application requires a thorough understanding of the performance characteristics of each option.
 This necessitates a comprehensive evaluation of various synthetic data generators based on a set of well-defined metrics to make an informed decision.

 What follows is a rigorous comparative analysis of the Syntho Engine alongside a well-known open-source framework, the Synthetic Data Vault (SDV).
-In this analysis, we used many commonly used metrics such as statistical fidelity, predictive accuracy and inter-variable relationship.
+In this analysis, we used many commonly used metrics such as statistical fidelity, predictive accuracy, and inter-variable relationship.

 Synthetic Data Evaluation Metrics